In this article, I will teach you how to double your energy, productivity, and fulfillment by creating a powerful bedtime routine.

 If you can suffer through 10-15 minutes of misery, you can literally 2X the quality of your sleep tonight!

 Here’s how you do it…

-First, about two hours before you plan to sleep, start lowering your thermostat down to 65-67 F (or 19 degrees Celsius for our friends outside of the United States).
+First, about two hours before your bedtime routine begins, start lowering your thermostat down to 65-67 F (or 19 degrees Celsius for our friends outside of the United States).

 Combine this tactic with a shot of apple cider vinegar and a TBSP of raw honey to experience what Tim Ferriss referred to as, “being shot with an elephant tranquilizer.”

 Unless you ardently alternate between sitting, standing, and walking while you work, you likely end your workday feeling stiff, achy, and tight.